OliverHe/gedext/README.md

 ## Instructions for use
 Place the text to be processed in the main area and press a button.
+Optionally select the part you want processed.
+In this case only the selected part will be replaced if conversion is successful.

-Currently there are four buttons:
+Currently there are five buttons:
 * B64 decode: For Base64 decoding
 * json: For JSON validation and "beautifying"
 * X509: For reading PEM encoded certificates